 In very simple terms, an agent is someone who acts for a principal.

 So if you are the client ie. ‘the principal’ and you need to authorise your solicitor to create and file your company’s documents, the act of filing the document will be done by your solicitor in the capacity as agent.
-The reason is they still are your company’s documents; they are not the documents of the solicitor!
+They ar still are your company’s documents; they are not the documents of the solicitor.
 Without authorisation from you as Director of your company the solicitor could not file the relevant document.

-That same position applies to HM Revenue and Customs in terms of filing the company accounts.
+That same position applies to HM Revenue and Customs in terms of filing the company accounts and tax returns.

 How does the agency position help you to get your solicitor files?
 In Gomba Holdings UK Ltd v.
-Minories Finance Ltd 1 WLR 1231 at 1233C it was held as between principal and agent that documents prepared or received by agent belong to the principal.
+Minories Finance Ltd 1 WLR 1231 at 1233C it was held as between principal and agent, that documents prepared or received by an agent belong to the principal.

 It is generally a legal incident of agency and one which survives the termination of a retainer, that the principal is entitled to possession of its property in the hands of the agent, such as the documentation that is held by the agent relating to the principal.

-This was considered in Green v Chubb EWHC 221 (Ch) in which as Liquidator I sought files from a company’s former Administrative Receivers and where they constituted property of the company the application succeeded.
+This was considered in Green v Chubb EWHC 221 (Ch) in which as Liquidator, I sought files from a company’s former Administrative Receivers and where they constituted property of the company the application succeeded.
 Part of this case hinged on Section 234 of the Insolvency Act 1986 and the rights flowing under ownership.
-The Court amongst other things remarked “As regards section 234 there is little or no argument that the court may order a person to deliver up books and records that belong to the company in question.”.
+The Court amongst other things remarked:

-In the matter of Fairstar Heavy Transport N.V. v Adkins and others EWCA Civ 886 the following statement was made:
+In another case considering agency called Fairstar Heavy Transport N.V. v Adkins and others EWCA Civ 886 the following statement was made:

 Generally, documents for engagements where a solicitor acted as the agent will often be the property of the client.
 This could be very important to enable you to get your solicitor files.